Igor Rostislavovich Shafarevich: in Memoriam

-Shafarevich's work in number theory led him to some fundamental problems in group theory.
-Thus, the solution of the problem of the existence infinite tower of class field towers resulted in him and Golod proving that $r > (\frac{d-1}{2})^2$, where $d$ is the smallest number of generators of a $p$-group $G$ and $r$ is the smallest number of relations between $d$ generators.
-It is known that the numbers $r,d$ and $t = r-d$ can be interpreted in terms of the group cohomology $r = \dim H^2(G,\mathbb{F}_p)$, $d = \dim H^1(G,\mathbb{F}_p)$ and $t = \dim~H^2(G,\mathbb{Z})_p$.
-Thus the Golod-Shafarevich inequality becomes an equality of the Betti numbers $b_i$ of the graded algebra of cohomology $H{^*}(G,\mathbb{Z})$.
+The work of Shafarevich in number theory led him to some fundamental problems in group theory.
+For instance, the solution to the problem of the existence of an infinite tower of class field extensions led him and Evgeny Solomonovich Golod to proving that $r > (\frac{d-1}{2})^2$, where $r$ is the smallest number of generators of a $p$-group $G$ and $d$ is the smallest number of its generators.
+It is known that the numbers $r$ and $t = r-d$ can be interpreted in terms of the group cohomology as $r= \dim H^1(G,\mathbb{Z}/p\mathbb{Z})$ and $t = \dim H^2(G,\mathbb{Z}/p\mathbb{Z})$.
+Thus, the Golod-Shafarevich inequality becomes an equality on the Betti numbers $b_i$ of the graded algebra of cohomology $H^*(G,\mathbb{Z}/p\mathbb{Z})$.
 The main implication of the Golod-Shafarevich inequality (later improved by E. Vinberg and P. Roquette to the form $r\le d^2/4$) is that the small number of relations compared to the number of generators implies that the group must be infinite.
-In this way, a statement of this sort in different categories can be proved by similar methods and is referred as the Golod-Shafarevich Theorem.
-This led also to the definition of the \emph{Golod-Shafarevich group} as a $p$-group with certain properties of its presentation that implies that the group is infinite.
-There is an extensive study of the Golod-Shafarevich groups and their analogs in other categories, as well as new applications of the Golod-Shafarevich theory.
-For example, Alexander Lubotzky proved that the fundamental group of a hyperbolic 3-manifold of finite volume contains a Golod-Shafarevich subgroup of finite index.
+In this way, an analogous statement toin different categories can be proved by similar methods and is referred to as the Golod-Shafarevich Theorem.
+This also led to the definition of the \emph{Golod-Shafarevich group} as a $p$-group with certain properties of its presentation, which implies that the group is infinite.
+There has been an extensive study of Golod-Shafarevich groups and their analogues in other categories.
+Also there are new applications of the Golod-Shafarevich theory.
+For example, Alexander Lubotsky proved that the fundamental group of a hyperbolic 3-manifold of finite volume contains a Golod-Shafarevich subgroup of finite index.